 Each responsible entity is required to submit a report on the completed Alternatives Analysis to the Department of Toxic Substances Control (DTSC).
 DTSC will evaluate the report to determine if the chosen alternative creates adverse public health or environmental impacts need to be remedied by a Regulatory Response.

 The links provided on this web page are for past symposia, workshops and meetings associated with the Alternatives Analysis.

 The manufacturer of a product or another responsible entity such as a consortium, trade association, public-private partnership, non-profit organization, or other entity acting on behalf of the responsible entity, must conduct an Alternative Analysis.

-Alternatives Analysis Guidance
+Alternatives Analysis Guidance and Notification